rybalkinsd/atom/tasks/bomberman-infrastructure/README.md

 # Bomberman ifrastructure

-We are going to continue our game developemnt.
+We are going to continue our game development.
 Now it's a part to create big part of our infrastructure, including landing page logic, matchmaker and game server.

 ![](top_view.png)